joaofpsebastiao/masters-thesis/README.md

-#Evaluation of Head Movement Prediction Methods for 360º Video Streaming - João Francisco Pronto Sebastião
+#Thesis: Evaluation of Head Movement Prediction Methods for 360º Video Streaming

+Author: João Francisco Pronto Sebastião

 Below are presented all the results obtained in this thesis.